 - If you want to keep costs down, shop at the markets rather than supermarkets.
 Buy more of what is cheap on that day.
 If some things are too expensive, you don’t have to buy them.
 It is good for kids to learn to cook and eat things that are available during each season, rather than focusing only on what they want NOW.
 People who must buy avocadoes, even if they are ridiculously expensive are great victims of the consumerism trap.

 - Teach kids to compare prices.
 Compare apples to apples.
 Read the label for ingredients.
 This will help them ignore the manipulation of the packaging.
-At our local supermarket, they started writing the price per 100 gram.
+At our local supermarket, they started writing the price per 100 grams.
 This makes it easier to compare between brands.
-We told the kids to ignore the price and look at the per gram price.
+We told the kids to ignore the price and look at the price-per-100g.

 - Experiment by having a no shopping week.
 Don’t even get groceries.
 See what happens.
 You will find things in your pantry you did not know existed.
 Teach your kids to think critically about people shopping like crazy just before the holidays.
 Talk with your kids about the feeling of consumerism that the holiday induces.
 You want them to understand that nothing will happen to them if they won’t shop for a week.